 But there can be major differences in the coverage, depending on which insurance you pick.
 Carnival’s Travel Insurance Program offers decent medical coverage for its purchasers.
 Medical evacuation is covered up to $30,000.
 Repatriation (the cost of getting you back home) is covered up to $30,000 as well.
 Accident and sickness medical expenses are covered up to $10,000.

-However, compare that to the “Gold” plan offered by AIG.
+However, compare that to the “Gold” plan offered by a well-known travel insurer.
 For emergency evacuation you are covered up to $500,000.
 Yes, that’s half a million.
 Emergency medical services are also covered up to $25,000 — 2.5 times as much as what Carnival’s plan offers.

 Other coverage of the plans typically (but not always) compensate at rates equal or higher than what cruise lines provide.